We are celebrating 10 years in Cambourne for more information click here

 A mixture of wetland, grassland and woodland within a new settlement with a surprising wealth of wildlife

 This combination of newly created green spaces and existing habitats demonstrates how wildlife can be accommodated and help to enhance new villages.
 You may be surprised by the amount of wildlife there is to find here, from badgers in the woodland to great crested newts in the ponds.
 Crow Hill in the reserve is particularly good for farmland birds, such as skylarks and corn buntings, and wetland birds enjoy the newly created lakes.
 The grassland areas have been sown with wildflower seeds and are alive with butterflies and other insects in the summer, while brilliantly coloured dragonflies chase around the ponds.
+The community orchard features rare and local fruit varieties including the Cambridge Gage plum and Chivers Delight apples.
+They are planted in blocks with similar flowering times to encourage cross pollination.

 This site is part of the West Cambridgeshire Hundreds Living Landscape Scheme.